phlash/www.ashbysoft.com/content/about/_index.md

 -   an Internet content filter (ICRAfilter)
 -   a professional hosting service portal (BT Selfcare)

-We enjoy working with the C/C++ and Java languages, where our depth of experience allows us to work with many target environments (eg: Windows, Linux, !VxWorks, Solaris, OpenTV), in particular hetrogeneous distributed platforms.
+We enjoy working with the C/C++, Java & .NET ecosystems, where our depth of experience allows us to work with many target environments (eg: Windows, Linux, VxWorks, Solaris, OpenTV), in particular hetrogeneous distributed platforms.

-We also have some experience with assembly code on Intel x86 [CPUs](CPUs "wikilink"), but prefer not to mention it in these 4th-gen language days ;-)
+We also have some experience with assembly code on Intel x86, SPARC & ARM CPUs, but prefer not to mention it in these 4th-gen language days ;-)

 Happy Customers..
 =================